True Count

 Bankroll

-Your bankroll is your total available points for wagering.
+Your bankroll is your total available credits for wagering.

 No Spoilers